DAVID ATTENBOROUGH: A LIFE ON OUR PLANET

 This film poses questions that citizens must answer about the most serious and pressing existential threat to humankind.

 Mr. Attenborough describes this film as his “witness statement.”
-He is referring to the tradition in religion and movements for social reform of stating an important but perhaps unwanted truth.
+He is referring to the tradition in (1) religion, (2) in support of movements for social reform, or (3) in the presence of great evil, of people stating an important but perhaps unwanted truth.
 It is sometimes called “bearing witness.”
-In the New Testament Jesus tells his disciples to bear witness about him and their faith.
+An example of (1) occurs in the New Testament when Jesus tells his disciples to bear witness about him and their faith.
 See e.g., Acts 22:15 and 23:11.
-Before the emancipation of the slaves in the U.S., abolitionists would bear witness to the evils of slavery calling attention to the nation’s “original sin” through public prayer services and vigils.
-At the end of WW II in Germany, General Eisenhower, Commander of the Allied Forces in Europe, upon discovering the horrific Nazi death camps said, “For the dead and the living, we must bear witness.”
+Examples combining (2) and (3), occurred on many occasions before the Civil War in the U.S. when Abolitionists would bear witness to the evils of slavery and the need for reform, calling attention to the nation’s “original sin” through public prayer services and vigils.
+An example of (3), bearing witness to great evil, occurred at the end of WW II in Germany.
+General Eisenhower, Commander of the Allied Forces in Europe, upon discovering the horrific Nazi death camps said, “For the dead and the living, we must bear witness.”
 Even today, Animal Rights activists feed water to pigs crammed together in the large trucks used to transport them to slaughter both to relieve the pigs of a little of their suffering and to bear witness to that suffering.

 Chernobyl Nuclear Accident

-Bearing Witness — to make a statement acknowledging that something exists or is true; often it refers to acknowledging what other people need to hear but what they don’t particularly want to hear.
+Bearing Witness — to make a statement acknowledging that something exists or is true; often it refers to stating what other people need to hear but what they don’t want to hear.

 Anthropocene – “A proposed geological age, or more technically, epoch, viewed as the period during which human activity has been the dominant influence on climate and environment.
 There is an ongoing debate as to when the Anthropocene would begin, but many suggest the 1950s since it will coincide with the presence in future rocks of an abundance of plastics and radioactive isotopes from nuclear testing.”
 Attenborough, A Life on Our Planet, pp. 223 & 224.

-Biodiversity — the variety of life on Earth at all its levels, from genes to ecosystems, and can encompass the evolutionary, ecological, and cultural processes that sustain life.
+Biodiversity — the variety of life on Earth at all its levels, from genes to ecosystems It encompasses the evolutionary, ecological, and cultural processes that sustain life.

 For different reasons at different times in the Earth’s history, there had been a profound, rapid, global change to the environment to which so many species had become so exquisitely adapted.
 The Earth’s life–support machine had stuttered and the miraculous assemblage of fragile interconnections which held it together had collapsed.
 Great numbers of species suddenly disappeared leaving only a few.
 Attenborough, A Life on Our Planet, p.
 16.